nbhr/pycalib/README.md

 1. [Mirror-based extrinsic camera calibration](./ipynb/mirror.ipynb) [![Open In Colab][def]](https://colab.research.google.com/github/nbhr/pycalib/blob/master/ipynb/mirror.ipynb)
    - Extrinsic calibration of a camera w.r.t. a reference object not directly visible from the camera.
-   - This is a general example and does not include a "2D point detection from mirrored images" step.
+   - This is an implementation of `Takahashi, Nobuhara and Matsuyama "A New Mirror-based Camera Pose Estimation Using an Orthogonality Constraint," CVPR 2012`.
 2. [Display-camera calibration with mirrors](./ipynb/mirror_charuco.ipynb) [![Open In Colab][def]](https://colab.research.google.com/github/nbhr/pycalib/blob/master/ipynb/mirror_charuco.ipynb)
    - How to calibrate a webcam w.r.t. a display using a ChAruCo pattern.